DBS profit jumps 32% to record on rates, flags upbeat outlook

-SINGAPORE -DBS Group reported a forecast-beating 32 per cent jump in quarterly profit to a record high and gave a bullish outlook on Thursday as higher interest rates boosted net interest margins at Southeast Asia's largest lender.
+SINGAPORE: DBS Group reported a forecast-beating 32 per cent jump in quarterly profit to a record high and gave a bullish outlook on Thursday (Nov 3) as higher interest rates boosted net interest margins at Southeast Asia's largest lender.

 Banks globally have benefited from a jump in net interest income as central banks hike rates to tackle soaring inflation, although analysts warn they could suffer if higher rates lead to a sharp slowdown in economic activity.